vmware-tanzu/application-accelerator-samples/README.md

 The Application Accelerators user interface(UI) enables you to discover available accelerators, configure them, and generate new projects to download.

-## How does Application Accelerators work?
+## How Do Application Accelerators Work?

 Application Accelerators allow you to generate new projects from files in Git repositories.
 An accelerator.yaml file in the repository declares input options for the accelerator.
 This file also contains instructions for processing the files when you generate a new project.